Kentucky woman charged with murder in possible dog mauling

-Kentucky State Police on Friday charged a woman with murder in what authorities think was a fatal mauling of a man by a pit bull.
+CONWAY, Ky.
+(AP) - Kentucky State Police on Friday charged a woman with murder in what authorities think was a fatal mauling of a man by a pit bull.

 Police said they charged 38-year-old Melissa D. Wolke of Mount Vernon in the death of 55-year-old Donald W. Abner of Richmond.